 Expand each output and outcome and enter data collection information.

 Select the data collection method you will use to measure the output or outcome.
+To select more than one method, click the “Add new method” button.
+To de-select a method, click the first (blank) line in the method drop-down.

 Describe the specific instrument(s) you will use to measure the output or outcome.
 Include the title of the instrument(s), a brief description of what it measures and how it will be administered, and details about its reliability and validity if applicable.